henrycgbaker/selenium-webscraper-MLStrom-JAO/QUICKSTART.md

 2. Check the log file (if you specified `--log-file`)

-3. Common reasons for failures:
-   - No data available for that date
-   - Network timeout
-   - Rate limiting
-   - Website changes

-4. The scraper will automatically retry failed dates up to 3 times
+3. The scraper will automatically retry failed dates up to 3 times

 ## Troubleshooting